-In 1951 the painter Robert Rauschenberg was just 26 years old—a student at the experimental Black Mountain College, fresh out of the U.S. Navy.
-Rauschenberg was studying under the famed Bauhaus colorist Josef Albers, whose rigid formalism made young Rauschenberg crazy.
-Robert would eventually shake the art world with his blending of two-dimentional painting and three-dimentional sculpture with objects he called combines, but in 1951 he made a series of five artworks that were far more subtly subversive.
+In 1951 the painter Robert Rauschenberg was 26, fresh out of the U.S. Navy, and studying at the experimental Black Mountain College under the famed Bauhaus colorist Josef Albers.
+Albers rigid formalism made young Rauschenberg crazy.
+Robert eventually shook the art world by blending painting and sculpture with objects he called combines, but in 1951 he made a series of five more subtly subversive artworks.
 He called them the white paintings.

-— But these were not real artworks, they were thought-experiments, jokes.
-But Rauschenberg took the idea of white paintings seriously, applying basic house paint to his canvasses, rolling it on like you'd paint a wall.
+These were not real artworks, they were thought-experiments, jokes.
+But Rauschenberg took the idea of white paintings seriously, applying basic house paint to his canvases, rolling it on like you'd paint a wall.
 The results were divisive to say the least.
 They were called a scandal.
 When shown in 1953 at the Stable Gallery in New York, the art critic James Fitzsimmons described them as a “gratuitously destructive act.”

-It took a musician to understand the value of the white paintings—the experimental composer and Rauschenberg’s close friend, John Cage.
-Cage recognized that a white painting was indeed art, and good art, not for the skill it took to create, but for the experience it created for a viewer.
+Experimental composer and Rauschenberg’s close friend, John Cage, was the first to understand the value of the white paintings.
+Cage recognized that a white painting was good art, not for the skill it took to create, but for the experience it created for a viewer.
 In Cage’s words, the white paintings were “airports for the lights, shadows and particles” that they interacted with.
 A white painting forced the viewer to contemplate the space they were in.
-And for Cage, that contemplation inspired his own seminal musical composition, called 4’33,’’— a musical arrangement of four minutes and thirty-three seconds of total silence.
+That contemplation later inspired Cage’s seminal musical composition, called 4’33,’’ a musical arrangement of four minutes and thirty-three seconds of total silence.

 With five paintings, Robert Rauschenberg changed the landscape of modernist painting, infuriating critics, opening the way for the burgeoning Minimalist art movement, and forcing viewers to consider the space, light, shadow and time of day that an artwork lives within.
-Of course, maybe he was just trying to stick it to Albers.
+Maybe he was trying to stick it to Albers.